geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-21/meeting-transcript.md

 I mean, I can schedule it and then hand create the kernel object and then optimize it.
 So I think we should add a pass in between kernelize and schedule called kernel optimize.
 And kernel optimize will add to each kernel in the tensor graph the optimizations.
-And it'll either get them from a hand-coded policy or from a beam policy.
+And it'll either get them from a hand-coded policy or from a BEAM policy.

 ##### **Chenyu** [[00:17:59](https://www.youtube.com/watch?v=-ayeO_SKx70&t=1079)]
 I see, OK.